nanotheorygroup/kaldo/examples/silicon_clathrate_Tersoff_LAMMPS/README.md

 - The force constant calculation proceeds as follows:

     in.Si46:
-    1. Compute 2nd, 3rd interatomic force constants with LAMMPS USER-PHONON
+    1. Compute 2nd, 3rd force constants computed with LAMMPS USER-PHONON

 	or